Direct reconstruction of anisotropic self-adjoint inclusions in the Calder\'on problem: Introduction

-where $\Lambda_j = \Lambda(A_j)$ and $u_2$ is the electric potential for conductivity $A_2$ and Neumann condition~$f$.
-The definiteness properties of $A_2 A_1^{-1}(A_2-A_1)$ turn out to be the same as for $A_2-A_1$ (Proposition~\ref{prop:bnd}).
-The main idea in the \emph{outer approach} of the monotonicity method, given in our main results Theorems~\ref{thm:main} and~\ref{thm:mainlinear}, is to construct test-operators that use the monotonicity to check if a given test-set $C$ fully contains $D^\bullet$ or not.
-This leads to an \emph{if and only if} statement related to operator inequalities with the test-operators and the ND map for the unknown perturbed conductivity.
+The \emph{outer approach} of the monotonicity method, given in our main results (Theorems~\ref{thm:main}, \ref{thm:mainlinear}, and~\ref{thm:mainextreme}), constructs test-operators that use the monotonicity to check if a given admissible test-set $C$ fully contains $D^\bullet$ or not.
+Reconstruction is of the form (from Theorem~\ref{thm:main}):

+for test-operators $\Lambda_C^{-}$ and $\Lambda_C^{+}$, and the local ND map $\Lambda(A_D)$ for the unknown conductivity.
 In Theorem~\ref{thm:mainlinear} the test-operators are linearized, which is beneficial for numerical implementation.

+For Theorem~\ref{thm:mainextreme} we also allow perfectly insulating and perfectly conducting parts in the unknown conductivity, and this is also used for the test-operators, which means that no conductivity bounds are needed for this approach.
+Theorem~\ref{thm:mainextreme} is arguably the overall main result of the paper, although with the downside of requiring Lipschitz regularity of $\partial D^\bullet$ (which is unlike in Theorems~\ref{thm:main} and~\ref{thm:mainlinear}, where no explicit boundary regularity is needed for the inclusions).

+The paper is written in two parts, with Sections~\ref{sec:forward}--\ref{sec:mainnegproof} dedicated to the finite perturbation setting, while Sections~\ref{sec:forwardextreme}--\ref{sec:mainproofextreme} are dedicated to the extreme perturbation setting, following the approach for the isotropic case in~\cite{Garde2020,Garde2022b}.
+It should be noted that Theorem~\ref{thm:mainextreme} \emph{cannot} simply be obtained via a limit from Theorem~\ref{thm:main}.
+There is no short or straightforward proof for the difficult direction in the \emph{if and only if} result, and it requires the introduction of several tools specific for extreme anisotropic coefficients; see~\cite[remark 5.4]{Garde2020} for additional details in the isotropic case.

 The proofs rely on the theory of localized potentials~\cite{Gebauer2008b}, for the existence of certain localizing solutions to the conductivity equation, based on a unique continuation principle.
 We generalize the result on localized potentials to anisotropic (even non-self-adjoint) coefficients in Theorem~\ref{thm:locpot}.